 - Seizure first aid, for resources that explain (in general terms) what to do when someone is having a seizure

-- Medical alerts, which you can use to let people know that you have epilepsy
+- Safety aids, which you can use to let people know that you have epilepsy

 - Epilepsy Management Plan (EMP), which are individualised documents that communicate your specific seizure support needs